stepmania/stepmania/README.md

 For those that do not wish to compile the game on their own and use a binary right away, be aware of the following issues:

 * Windows users are expected to have installed the [Microsoft Visual C++ x86 Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145) prior to running the game.
 For those on a 64-bit operating system, grab the x64 redistributable as well.
 Windows 7 is the minimum supported version.
-* Mac OS X users need to have Mac OS X 10.6.8 or higher to run StepMania.
+* Mac OS X users need to have at least Mac OS X 10.6.8 but not Mac OS 10.15 "Catalina" or higher due to breaking changes released by Apple.
 * Linux users should receive all they need from the package manager of their choice.

 ### From Source